gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 # Milestone 2

+## Story: Build different variants of a native component

+This story adds initial support for building multiple variants of a native component.
+For each variant of a component, a binary of the appropriate type is defined.

+- Add a `flavors` container to `NativeComponent`
+- If no flavors are defined, then implicitly define a `default` flavor (or perhaps just always define the `default` flavor).
+- For each flavor defined for an `Executable`, create an `ExecutableBinary`.
+- For each flavor defined for a `Library`, create a `SharedLibraryBinary` and `StaticLibraryBinary`.
+- Add a property to `NativeBinary` to allow navigation to the flavor for this binary.
+- When resolving the dependencies of a binary `b`, for a dependency on library `l`:, select the binary of `l` with the same flavor as `b`, if present, otherwise
+    - If `l` has multiple flavors defined, select the binary with the same flavor as `b`.
+Fail if no binary with matching flavor.
+    - If `l` has a single flavor (default or defined), select the binary with that flavor.

+### User visible changes

+    libraries {
+        main {
+            flavors {
+                main
+                withOptionalFeature
+            }
+            binaries.matching { flavor == flavors.main } {
+                compilerArgs '-DSOME_FEATURE
+            }
+        }
+    }

+This will define 4 binaries:

+- library: 'main', flavor: 'main', packaging: 'static'
+- library: 'main', flavor: 'main', packaging: 'shared'
+- library: 'main', flavor: 'withOptionalFeature', packaging: 'static'
+- library: 'main', flavor: 'withOptionalFeature', packaging: 'shared'

+### Open issues

+- Add a 'development' assemble task, which chooses a single binary for each component.
+- Need to make standard 'build', 'check' lifecycle tasks available too.
+- Formalise the concept of a naming scheme for binary names, tasks and file paths.
+- Add a convention to give each binary a separate output directory (as the name of each variant binary can be the same).
+- Add a convention to give each binary a separate object file directory.
+- Need to be able to build a single variant or all variants.
+- Need separate compiler, linker and assembler options for each variant.
+- Need shared compiler, linker and assembler options for all variants.
+- Need to consume locally and between projects and between builds.
+- Need to infer the default variant.
+- Need to handle dependencies.
+- Need to publish all variants.

+## Story: Build a native component using multiple tool chains

+This story adds support for building a native component using multiple tool chains.
+Each variant will have a tool chain associated with it.

+- Build author can configure a set of ToolChains that may be used to build.
+- If no tool chain is configured, then a single default tool chain will be used.
+- From the set of defined tool chains, a set of available tool chains will be determined for building.
+- Variants will be built for all available tool chains.
+    - With a single available tool chain, the binary task names and output directories will NOT contain the tool chain name.
+    - With multiple available tool chains, task names and output directories for each variant will include the tool chain name.
+- Local dependency resolution will attempt choose a binary with a matching tool chain name
+- When building component, will attempt to variants for all available tool chains.

+### User visible changes

+    toolChains {
+        gcc(GccToolChain) {} // binaries with default names, found on Path gcc3(GccToolChain) {
+            binPath "/opt/gcc/3.4.6/bin" // binaries with default names, found in binPath directory }
+        mingw(GccToolChain) {
+            binPath "C:/MinGW/bin"
+        }
+        gccCrossCompiler(GccToolChain) {
+            binPath "/opt/gcc/4.0/bin" // Needed to update the path

+            // Custom binary file names and locations cCompiler "gccCustom_gcc" // Resolved in binPath
+            cppCompiler project.file("/usr/bin/gccCustom_g++")
+            assembler "/usr/bin/gccCustom_as" // Resolved absolute
+            linker "gcc" // Resolved in binPath
+            staticArchiver "/usr/bin/gccCustom_ar"
+        }
+        visualCpp(VisualCppToolChain) {} // Binaries found in path, assume environment setup visualCpp(VisualCppToolChain) {
+            visualStudioInstallDir "D:/Programs/Microsoft Visual Studio 10.0"
+            // Not in path, with install location: paths will be set and environment established }
+        visualCpp64(VisualCppToolChain) {
+            assembler "ml64.exe" // Will be located in path }
+    }

+### Tests

+- With no toolchain defined, build on windows with Visual C++/MinGW/cygwin-gcc in path and on linux with gcc4/gcc3 in path. (existing tests)
+- Build with gcc3 & gcc4 on Linux in a single invocation, with neither tool chain in path.
+- Build with Visual C++, MinGW and GCC on Windows in a single invocation, with no tool chain in path.
+- Reasonable error message when no tool chain is defined and default is not available.
+- Reasonable error message any defined tool chain not available.

+### Open issues

+- Reasonable behaviour when no tool chains are available on the current machine.
+- Need separate compiler, linker and assembler options for each toolchain.
+- Need shared compiler, linker and assembler options for all toolchains.
+- Need to consume locally and between projects and between builds.
+- Need to be able to build for a single toolchain only.
+- Easy way to detect (and use) the set of available tool chains.
+- Define a version requirement for a toolchain
+    - Attempt to locate the toolchain in path (with no binPath provided)
+    - Verify the version for defined toolchain (with binPath provided)
+- VisualCppToolChain should automatically switch between different executables for different target architectures.

+## Story: Build a native component for multiple platforms

+This story adds support for building a component for multiple architectures.
+Introduce the concept of a platform, which may have an associated architecture and operating system.
+Each ToolChain can be asked if it can build for a particular platform.
+Each variant has a platform associated with it.

+- Introduce `Architecture` as a simple type extending Named.
+- Native binaries plugin adds `Platform` and `PlatformContainer` and a container instance named `targetPlatforms`
+- Add `Platform.architecture`, that defaults to the current architecture.
+- If no target platform is defined, then the current platform is added as a default.
+- Split `PlatformToolChain` out of `ToolChainInternal`, and add `ToolChainInternal.target(Platform) -> PlatformToolChain`.
+- `PlatformToolChain` contains built-in knowledge of arguments required to build for target platform.

+### User visible changes

+    targetPlatforms {
+        x86_standard {
+            architecture "x86" // Synonym for x86-32, IA-32
+        }
+        x86_optimised {
+            architecture "x86" // Synonym for x86-32, IA-32
+        }
+        x64 {
+            architecture "x64" // Synonym for x86-64, AMD64
+        }
+        itanium {
+            architecture "IA-64"
+        }
+    }

+    binaries.all {
+        if (binary.platform == platforms.x86_optimised) {
+            // Customise arguments for "x86_optimised" variants
+        }

+        if (binary.platform.architecture.name == "x86") {
+            // Customise arguments for all "x86_standard" and "x86_optimised" variants
+        }
+    }

+### Tests

+- For each supported toolchain, build a 32-bit binary on a 64-bit machine.

+### Open issues

+- Need to be able to build for a single architecture or all available architectures.
+- Need to discover which architectures a tool chain can build for.
+- Need separate compiler, linker and assembler options for each platform.
+- Infer the default platform and architecture.
+- Define some conventions for architecture names.

+## Story: Cross-compile for multiple operating systems

+This story adds support for cross-compilation.
+Add the concept of an operating system to the platform.

+- Add `OperatingSystem` and simple type extending Named
+- Add `Platform.operatingSystem` property.
+Should default to current operating system.

+### User visible changes

+    toolChains {
+        gccXCompile(GccToolChain) {
+            binPath "/my/crosscompiler"

+            targetPlatform "linux_x86" // target by name
+            targetPlatform {
+                it.operatingSystem.name == "windows" && it.architecture.name == "x86"
+            }
+        }
+    }

+    targetPlatforms {
+        linux_x86 {
+            operatingSystem "linux"
+            architecture "x86" // Synonym for x86-32, IA-32
+        }
+        linux_x64 {
+            operatingSystem "linux"
+            architecture "x64" // Synonym for x86-64, AMD64
+        }
+        osx_64 {
+            operatingSystem "osx"
+            architecture "x64"
+        }
+        itanium {
+            architecture "IA-64"
+        }
+    }

+### Open issues

+- Different source files by platform
+- Need to be able to build for a single platform or all available platforms.
+- Need separate compiler, linker and assembler options for each operating system.
+- Need to discover which platforms a tool chain can build for.
+- Define some conventions for operating system names.
+- Add some opt-in way to define variants using a matrix of (flavour, tool chain, architecture, operating system).

+## Story: Build debug and release variants of a native component

+TBD

 ## Story: Allow library binaries to be used as input to other libraries

 This story add support for using a library which has dependencies on other libraries.